-By and large, multi-strand coils like Claptons are for rebuildables.
-Some examples include fused Claptons, aliens, staple coils, etc. The original Clapton was also one of the first coils to require an electric drill, which has set the standard for most exotic coil builds to follow.
+By and large, multi-strand coils like Claptons are for rebuildables—especially since mesh coils have taken the sub ohm tank market by storm.
+Some examples include fused Claptons, Aliens, staple coils, etc. The original Clapton was also one of the first coils to require an electric drill, which has set the standard for most exotic coil builds to follow.
 In this guide, we explain what a Clapton coil is, and cover some of the most popular variations of it.

 The term “fused” refers to the process of wrapping multiple wires together with thinner outer wire.
 A fused Clapton is essentially a parallel build that’s been “Claptonized.”
-Most multi-strand coils like aliens are also fused together in a similar fashion.
-The concept originated from a builder known as Squidoode, and it was popularized by people like Twisted Messes.
+Most multi-strand coils like Aliens are also fused together in a similar fashion.
+The concept originated from a builder known as Squidoode, and it was popularized by Twisted Messes and other popular builders.

 The “staggered” effect is achieved by making a Clapton with two thin parallel strands, and then removing one of them, creating a Clapton with evenly spaced outer wraps.
 Then that Clapton is then cut in half and fused together with a thinner wire.
 Squidoode is credited for coming up with this coil.

 An Alien Clapton, usually referred to as an Alien, is a de-cored Clapton wrapped around a multi-strand core.
 It is similar to a fused Clapton, except the outer wrap has a very distinct texture.
 Aliens have a slower ramp-up time than fused Claptons due to their larger surface area.